 But most of what we think are just beliefs, which means they can be changed.
 Here are 5 beliefs I changed to be happy.

 Note: you may or may not have any of these same beliefs, but these were just a few things that were holding me back from being happy.
-Some of this stuff is really hard to look at in your own life, so definitely wait until you feel ready to do this kind of inner work and introspection.
+Some of this stuff is tough to look at in your own life, so definitely wait until you feel ready to do this kind of inner work and introspection.

 5 Limiting Beliefs I Changed to Be Happy

 This one can be the hardest one to change.
 You might have all these stories about why you’re a victim and can come up with reasons that seemingly “prove” this, but ultimately you have to change this belief into becoming the hero of your own life in order to start making lasting changes.